mcidoni/react-snake-client/README.md

 V1 (MVP):
 - Sign up and/or sign in
-- As the snake's "food" appears on the board, click to add to the user score
+- Type a number into the score field and hit submit
-- Once game is over, user can check their score by clicking the "Scores" tab at the top-right of the screen
+- To update/delete score, simply click on the score field and updated it, or click the "x" to delete it

 ## Technologies Used